Company Car Tax Guide

 What is company car tax?

 Company car drivers in the UK get taxed on the value and pollution index of the car that they drive.
 At the moment the UK is way ahead of any other country in varying the level of tax according to a fairly precise level of pollution.
 Similar cars with similar prices can have very different tax levels according to the type of fuel used and the efficiency with which it is used.

 How much is it?

-The level varies from tax of zero on an electric car per year up to as much as £212,000 pa for a 50% taxpayer driving a Veyron.
+The level varies from tax of 5% on an electric car per year to over £200,000 pa for a 45% taxpayer driving a Veyron.
 This site aims to help drivers understand and utilise the factors which reduce tax, and help keep down emissions at the same time.